TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 To function properly, a Shard requires a **Vessel** -- a mind to control it, belonging to a sapient creature from the [[Physical Realm\|Physical Realm]], such as a human, [[Dragon (cosmere)\| Dragon]] or [[Sho Del\|Sho Del]].
 The Vessel is the core of being through which the power flows, which acts as a focus or hub for the omnipresent power of the Shard.
 One doesn't need to be able to use Investiture in order to become a Vessel, but the ability does help.
 What becoming a Vessel requires above all is [[Connection\|Connection]] to the Shard in question, whether forged artificially or driven by a natural inclination towards the Shard's intent.
 Upon Ascension, a Vessel loses its connection to its former species -- for example, a human who Ascended is no longer considered human.
 However, it is possible for Vessels to reproduce.
 The act of becoming a Vessel is called **Ascension**, and causes the Vessel's body to vaporize and mind to expand.
 From then on, the Vessel and the Shard are intertwined; the Vessel gets to set some general course of how the Shard's power is defined, and feeds off the Shard's power to remain alive, but the Shard's power is the driving force between the two.
 Over centuries, the Vessel's mind begins to change to fit the Shard's intent more perfectly.
 It is difficult to fight against the Shard's Intent, if a Vessel fights against it, they can be left vulnerable.
 Some knowledgeable individuals, such as Khriss, argue that the Vessel does not truly control the Shard, but rather they are controlled by it and its Intent.
 If the Vessel were to give up the Shard, the Shard's influence on their mind would fade over time.
 A Shard can be killed by Splintering it, breaking its power down further into smaller pieces, called [[Splinter\|splinters]]; the easiest way to achieve that is by killing the mind.
 The actual death of a Vessel, however, can take up to hundreds of years.
 If the Shard is taken up before the Vessel dies completely, splintering can be prevented; if not, the power will become wild and dangerous.
 A Shard without a Vessel will eventually gain sentience.
 When a Vessel dies, the person's original body materializes and falls to the ground as a corpse.
-However, it does not age rapidly, since Shardic immortality is different from other methods like atium compounding.
+As the body is evaporated upon Ascension, this is not their original body and matter, but rather a recreation of it out of Investiture and energy.
+It does not age rapidly, since Shardic immortality is different from other methods like atium compounding.
 It is possible for Vessels to be separated from their Shards without dying or Splintering the Shards they held.
 If this happens then, after the Vessel's death, it is able to resist the pull into the [[Beyond\|Beyond]].
 While the power a Vessel holds exists everywhere, the Vessel themself can only exist in a limited amount of places or areas at a time.
 Some Vessels have shown the capacity to manifest in multiple places at once, acting independently, but all as a manifestation of the same mind.
 A mentally ill Vessel can affect the Shard's intent.